18 Things to Avoid After a Hair Transplant Procedure

 5. Scrubbing Your Hair or Shower

-For the first 48 hours after your hair transplant, do not wash your hair.
+For the first 48 hours after your hair transplant procedure, do not wash your hair.
 On the third day after treatment, you can wash your hair gently.
 Do not wash your hair too aggressively through the fifth day after treatment.
 Also, do not blast the stream onto your scalp directly.
 Rather, use a cup to rinse shampoo out of your hair.
 If you suffer from itching, you may apply a conditioner to your scalp gently.

 6. Dyeing Your Hair

 You can’t die your hair within four weeks of your hair restoration.
 If you feel like you can’t make it four weeks without dying your hair, get it done shortly before your treatment.
-There are no negative side effects associated with dying your hair shortly before your hair transplant treatment, but afterward, the harsh chemicals found in hair dye can compromise the success of the transplanted follicles.
+There are no negative side effects associated with dying your hair shortly before your hair transplant procedure, but afterward, the harsh chemicals found in hair dye can compromise the success of the transplanted follicles.
 For several weeks after the transplantation, the transplanted follicles are in an incredibly fragile state.
 They need all the care they can get.

 7. Forgetting to Drink Water